morganreyn/gin/README.md

 Installing mojo
 ---------------

 The easiest way to install mojo is to put a copy or link to mojo in the /home/bin directory.
 Then make sure that /home/bin is in your PATH.

 > export PATH=$PATH:/home/bin

+It is reccomended that you remove the suffix (.sh) when installing into the bin directory or symbollic link within the bin directory

+> ln -s path/to/mojo.sh mojo

 Initializing and Adding Projects and Externals
 ----------------------------------------------